No self-respecting inbound marketing strategy is complete without a landing page or twenty. But how do you make the darn thing convert?

 - Explicit cues are things like arrows, pathways, or even photos of people pointing at your CTA (the latter is used way more often than you think).
 If your CTA falls below the fold, make sure you at least have a directional cue to point visitors to it.

 - Suggestive cues are various tacit ways to highlight the CTA.
 Whitespace, for example, refers to a portion of the page being left intentionally blank to make your call to action stand out.
-Many websites also effectively utilize contrasting colors (say, black inquiry form on an all-white background) to engage visitors with their content.
+Many websites also effectively utilise contrasting colours (say, black inquiry form on an all-white background) to engage visitors with their content.

-- Emphasize your CTA button.
+- Emphasise your CTA button.
 Lead-capture form and the call-to-action button should be the most prominent features of any landing page.
 There are several ways to highlight the importance of your CTA button:

 - Make it ‘feel’ clickable, either via 3D design or a simple download arrow when people hover over it.